LanceCong/lance_token/README.md

 you counld use this authentication system by local http request,and it clound be fast(may cost you 3ms) and whatever language you are using.

 #### Apologize for my poor English...Any question you could open a issue(if you a Chinese guy just in Chinese)

+# TODO
+* change the token and refresh token after refreshed.(the old token could still work for several seconds.) where not in single model